darylweir/DependencyService/README.md

 I also used [Saddle](https://saddle.github.io/) for loading the CSV file and representing/calculating with the data to obtain the mutual information.
 The library approximates Pandas in scientific python, and simplified the process of data analysis and file parsing significantly.
 Libraries like Spark seemed a bit too heavyweight for what I needed to do in this assignment.

-**Testing:** I used [ScalaTest](http://www.scalatest.org/) to unit test the probability code and data model I wrote, and Scalatra's Specs2 library to test the web service.
+**Testing:** I used [ScalaTest](http://www.scalatest.org/) to unit test the probability code and data model I wrote, and Scalatra's ScalaTest extensions to test the web service.

 In both cases, the testing harness is quite lightweight and doesn't necessarily cover the full range of edge cases that might exist.
 In a real project obviously this would be a bigger concern, but here I just wanted a "good enough" solution.